Compare School Options

 An online master’s in school counseling prepares people to work as licensed counselors.
 These programs also often include specializations, such as college readiness, career guidance, and mental health counseling.

-The U.S. Bureau of Labor Statistics (BLS) projects job growth of 10% (faster than average) for school and career counselors and advisors from 2021 to 2031, with a median annual salary of about $61,000 in 2021 (the most recent statistics available).
-Most full-time programs require 30 to 60 course credits, while some require field study.
-The cost per credit varies by school, but for the 2020-2021 term, statistics show graduate tuition costs around $19,750.
+The U.S. Bureau of Labor Statistics (BLS) projects job growth of 5% (faster than average) for school and career counselors and advisors from 2022 to 2032, with a median annual salary of about $60,000.
+Most full-time programs require 30 to 60 course credits, and some require field study.
+While the exact cost per credit varies by school, the average graduate school tuition is $20,513 per year.

 How to Choose an Online Master’s in School Counseling Program